NeuroTechX/learn.neurotechedu.com/README.md

     /template.md
 ```

-1. Make a copy of `template.md` AND rename it to your liking.
+1. Make a copy of `template.md` AND rename it to your liking OR make a new `.md` file .
 It has to go in the `/pages` folder
 2. Change the file’s title, teaser and permalink.
 Make sure to keep the same formatting.

 3. The page starts below the masthead markdown code, we have included examples of the code there.
 You can see what it looks like once rendered by jekyll by going to http://learn.neurotechedu.com/template/